DARK0810/islamic-calendar/text.md

 A Sharia-compliant astronomical calculator for the beginnings of Hijri months for the Unified Global Islamic Calendar
 - It adopts the time reference of Makkah for the moon's conjunction and sunset, as Makkah is the Qibla for Muslims worldwide.

-- A reliable and innovative scientific method developed by the researcher and professor, Zafer Hallak.
+- A reliable and innovative scientific method developed by the researcher Mr. Zafer Hallak.

 - It does not allow for moon-sighting nights to occur before the conjunction for any month, to unite the Muslim Ummah on a single crescent and a single calendar.